open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 instrumentations that don't have access to socket-level communication can only populate `server.socket.domain`.
 Instrumentations that have access to socket connection, may be able to populate valid `server.socket.address` instead of or in addition to DNS name.

+Server instrumentations that leverage `client.address` and `client.port` attributes SHOULD set them to originating client address and port behind all proxies if this information is available.
+The `client.socket.address` and `client.socket.port` attributes then SHOULD contain immediate client peer address and port.

+If only immediate peer information is available, it should be set on `client.address` and `client.port` and `client.socket.*` attributes SHOULD NOT be set.

 ## Network attributes